ironcrypto/smart-beta/README.md

-# NFT Infra index Methodology
-## Econometric estimation of an IRL-based market portfolio model
+# IRL-based market portfolio model to build a smart beta strategy

 In this notebook we: